 Tightly regulated under Spanish wine laws, Cava is principally produced in the Penedès region in east central Spain.
 You’ll find both white and rosé versions, with varying degrees of sweetness (from driest to sweetest): Brut Nature (rarely seen in the US), Brut, Semi (or Demi) Sec or Dulce (Dulsec).
 Reliable names include Segura Viudas and Cristalino.

 American sparkling wine (what we have to call it in the U.S.) has turned heads lately.
 Quality has never been better.
 Many are aged 18 months or more, giving them a depth of flavor and toastiness — something not found in Prosecco.
 And the prices aren’t too shabby either.
 California outposts of French wineries like Roederer Estate, Domaine Carneros, and Mumm Napa fall in the $20- $30 range.
-And American family-owned Schramsberg Vineyards, ranging from $30 – $40, never disappoints.
+And American family-owned Schramsberg Vineyards and Iron Horse, ranging from $30 – $40, never disappoint.
 For something fun and different, look for Gruet, a sparkling wine from New Mexico.

 In the upper tier of bubblies, rap stars may have popularized the higher-end French Champagnes like Cristal but smaller, boutique “grower” Champagnes are all the rage in wine circles.
 Elegant, refined and delicious, these Champagnes are crafted with love.
 Super limited production precludes recommending specific producers (distribution is sketchy in most states) so it’s best to ask at your local wine retailer for advice on what producer to buy.
 Price start around $40, but they are worth every penny if you can swing it.